tatuhtuni/proj-kurssi/README.md

 ## Notes for developers

+### Imports

+You must run the program as a module, e.g., `python -m src.pg4n.main`, so that the imports work.

 ### Poetry

 This project uses [Poetry](https://python-poetry.org/) for packaging.
 Although one should refer to [Poetry docs](https://python-poetry.org/docs/) for a thorough introduction, here's a short summary of the intended workflow with Poetry: